Vyral/base-template/_posts/2020-11-25-wishing-you-a-happy-thanksgiving.md

 {% include youtube.html %}

-Friends,

-The 2020 holiday season has officially begun and we hope you are as excited as we are\!
-As you can see, we kicked off the festivities with our annual Pie Giveaway which was a huge success.&nbsp;
+All of us at The Sokoler Team want to wish you a happy, healthy, safe, and exciting Thanksgiving\!&nbsp;

+Our special thanks to our healthcare workers and 1st responders who are enduring tremendous obstacles as we all deal with Covid 19\!&nbsp;

-We’d like to take a moment to express our gratitude to all of you this Thanksgiving.
-We have met some truly wonderful people, and we’re proud to have helped so many reach their real estate goals over the years.&nbsp;
+Over the past years, we have met some wonderful people, and we’re proud to have helped so many reach their real estate goals over the years.

-We wouldn’t be where we are today without all of your support.&nbsp;

-Enjoy your Thanksgiving dinner—that’s what we plan to do\!&nbsp;

-In the meantime, please don’t hesitate to reach out to us if you have any real estate questions.

-We would be happy to help you.&nbsp;
+Watch our video to see some of our clients who signed up for our Thanksgiving Pie giveaway yesterday.
+Our special thanks to our Thanksgiving partners, Swan Financial, Home Team Inspections, Limestone Title, and Home Warranty of America.
+We would not be number 1 in Louisville without the support of all our clients and partners.

+If you need us, we are always here for you\!&nbsp;

+Happy Thanksgiving.